Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Located in the central highlands in between glaciers is the extraordinary Laugafellslaug pool.
-Around the pool, you can find a few huts, one of them with a changing facility, which can come in handy especially if visiting in winter.
+Located in the central highlands, in between glaciers, is the extraordinary Laugafellslaug pool.
+Around the pool, you can find a few huts, one with a changing facility, which can come in handy, especially if visiting in winter.

 Credit: https://www.travelblog.org/

-Hveraborg is one of these extraordinary pools that can be found in the center of a running river.
-The river, Siká, is located in the Northern moorland of Tvídægra.
+Hveraborg is one of these extraordinary pools found in the center of a running river.
+The river Siká is located in the Northern moorland of Tvídægra.

 Credit: https://www.westfjords.is/

 Hellulaug is a geothermal pool located at a beach in the Westfjords.
 The view from the pool is breathtaking over both the ocean and Vatnsfjörður fjord.
-They cannot be seen from the road but there is a good path down to it.
+They cannot be seen from the road, but there is a good path down the road.

-The pool is less than a meter deep and the temperature is around a comfortable 38°c (100 Fahrenheit).
-There are no changing rooms on site so it is best to be prepared to strip of wear the swimwear under your clothing.
+The pool is less than a meter deep, and the temperature is around a comfortable 100 °F (38°C).
+There are no changing rooms on-site, so it is best to be prepared to strip or wear the swimwear under your clothing.

 1. The Beer Baths in Eyjafjörður